ROBOTIS-GIT/emanual/docs/kr/platform/manipulator_h/introduction.md

 When Dynamixel detection fails ensure is properly wired.
 If problems persists **restore Dynamixel firmware** (shown below).

-`Warning` After firmware restoration you will need to set ID and baud rate values again.
+**WARNING** : After firmware restoration you will need to set ID and baud rate values again.
 Always make sure to set USB2Dynamixel switch to “485.”
 {: .notice--warning}

 1. Restoring firmware